tensorlayer/HyperPose/README.md

   - opencv
   - gflags

-Performance-wise, we are still improving the speed of this framework.
+We are improving the performance of the inference, especially on embedded platforms.
-Some initial performance numbers are as follows.
+Initial benchmark results are as follows.
-Running on TX 2, the inference speed is 13 frames / second.
-On TX 1, the inference speed is 10 frames / second.
-On Titan 1050Ti, the inference speed is 38 frames / second.
+On Jetson TX 2, the inference speed is 13 frames / second.
+On Jetson TX1, the speed is 10 frames / second.
+On Titan 1050, the speed is 38 frames / second.

-We also have a Python binding for inference API.
+We also have a Python binding for C++ inference API.
 The current binding relies on the external tf-pose-estimation project.
 We are working on providing the Python binding for our high-performance C++ implementation.
 For now, to enable the Python binding, please build C++ library for post processing by: